UHDanke/gd_docs/triggers/items_and_timers.md

 Count can be instantiated multiple times regardless of remaps.
 If an instance of Count activates during the spawn of another instance of the same Count trigger, the new spawn will use the remaps of the first unfinished spawn.

+# Time Trigger

+Creates timers which can be used to keep track of elapsed time or activate groups after a given delay.

+## Options

+**StartTime** overrides the previous value of the timer.

+**StopTime** pauses the timer and spawns **Target ID** when the stop value is reached.
+This option is ignored if the tickbox is unselected.
+The timer gets set to the stop value if it goes over the stop point.
+The timer will not stop if it starts or is unpaused from or past the stop value.

+**TimeMod** modifies the timer multiplier.
+The default multiplier is 1 per second.
+If **TimeMod** is 0 then the timer is unable to spawn groups.

+**Ignore Timewarp** is currently bugged and has no effect.

+**Start Paused** pauses the timer.

+With **Dont Override**, **StartTime** is ignored when updating the timer.

+## Activation
+Time triggers create global timer instances, which are shared by **Item ID**.
+Activating a Time trigger while there is an already active timer for the given Item ID updates the timer with the trigger's settings and groups.

+Timers update every tick, 240 times a second.

+When updating, timers record the current timer value which is used to determine whether **Target ID** or Time Event triggers spawn.
+Unlike Count which is bi-directional, timers are one-directional and this depends on the value of **TimeMod**:
+* For $TimeMod \gt 0$ **Target ID** is spawned if $previousValue \lt StopTime \le currentValue$.
+* For $TimeMod \lt 0$ **Target ID** is spawned if $previousValue \gt StopTime \ge currentValue$.

+### Spawn Mechanics
+Timers activate groups in spawn order.
+All IDs can be spawn remapped.
+For remap inheritance, the timer instance stores the remaps.
+Due to an oversight, remaps can only be set when creating a timer instance, updating a timer will not update the remaps.